-The last Sunday of the Church year is called "Christ the King" Sunday.
+The last Sunday of the church year has at times been called "Christ the King" Sunday.
 Today, we crown the entire year with a special focus on the peculiar and profound nature of Christ's kingship.
 When we talk about Christ as King, we are obviously talking about a different kind of kingdom, the Kingdom of God.
 The two primary images of Christ as King are found at his birth (poor and in a manger, born a child and yet a king) and at his death (a crown of thorns, mocked, scourged and crucified between two criminals).
-We call him "Lord" Jesus Christ.
-What do we mean by that?
-What sort of "lord" or "king" is he?
-What are our Lord's passions, and how is he hoping you will join him in pursuing these passions?

-In the cycle of the Church lectionary, we sometimes have appointed for Christ the King Sunday a Gospel lesson depicting Christ being mocked, stripped, beaten, and crucified, while scoffers call out sarcastically, "Hail, King of the Jews!"
+In the cycle of the church lectionary, we sometimes have appointed for the last Sunday after Pentecost a Gospel lesson depicting Christ being mocked, stripped, beaten, and crucified, while scoffers call out sarcastically, Hail, King of the Jews!"
 Clearly, the kingship of Jesus is not something we recognize on the surface of things.
 And this kingly power is not evident to the whole world, but only to the eyes of the faithful.
-In a sense, we are putting our trust-our whole lives-in something many people cannot see or trust.
+In a way, we are putting our trust-our whole lives-in something many people cannot trust, see, or sense at all.

 For this Christ the King Sunday, we have appointed the well-known parable of the sheep and the goats, and there are many powerful ways in which this parable can work on us and deepen our faith.
 One very helpful way of approaching this lesson is to listen to it as if Jesus were telling the parable for the very first time.
 Do not try to "figure out what it really means," and do not leap to an interpretation.
-Simply listen to the story, let the characters come to life, listen to the surprise in their voices...again, don't worry about getting the "real" meaning, but let the parable work inside you, beyond your reasoning intellect and beyond your rational desire to get to the bottom of things.
+Simply listen to the story, let the characters come to life, listen to the surprise in their voices...again, don't worry about getting the "real" meaning, but let the parable work inside you, beyond your reasoning intellect and beyond your rational desires to get to the bottom of things.
 Trust that, on some level beyond your mind and deeper than you may realize, the parable is changing you and that a new kind of knowing will be rising in you.
-(We do this all the time when we see or hear something extraordinary.
-We do not try to figure out what a beautiful sunset or a transcendent piece of music means; rather, we experience those things, are moved by them, and are, quite often, transformed by some deep and unknown magic working on us.)
+We do this all the time when we see or hear something extraordinary.
+We do not try to figure out what a beautiful sunset or a transcendent piece of music means; rather, we experience those things, are moved by them, and are, quite often, transformed by something deep and ineffable working on us, dwelling within.